Business Risks

 • Risk Assessment to identify, analyze, and evaluate risks.

-• Risk Treatment to mitigate risks, coordinate and execute Risk Management activities.
+• Risk Treatment to mitigate risk, coordinate and execute Risk Management Activities.

-• Risk Monitoring to design and implement monitoring procedures on risks and evaluate effectiveness on Risk Treatment activities.
+• Risk Monitoring to design and implement monitoring procedures on risks and evaluate effectiveness of Risk Treatment activities.

-• Risk Reporting to aggregate and evaluate risks and mitigating measures and report to relevant stakeholders regularly.
+• Risk Reporting to aggregate and evaluate risk and mitigating measures and report to relevant stakeholders regularly.
 Risk Reporting is developed and deployed internally as part of the annual plan.

 The Enterprise Risk Management Process is based on the strong collaboration between the Risk & Controls Function and the Divisions/Business Functions following the principle of the Three Lines Model.
-Risk & Controls is responsible for providing, maintaining and developing Enterprise Risk Management Methodology and operational guidance.
+Risk & Controls is responsible for providing, maintaining, and developing Enterprise Risk Management Methodology and operational guidance.
+Risk management is further enhanced through close partnership with the Legal Function, which fulfills an important role across a range of risk domains.

 Macroeconomic Business Environment

-In addition to the macroeconomic business environment described above, the MedTech sector is also greatly affected by factors specific to this industry.
+In addition to the macroeconomic conditions described above, the MedTech sector continues to be influenced by industry-specific regulatory, technological, and demographic factors.

-The Olympus Group’s Risk State for the Fiscal Year Ended March 31, 2025
+Olympus Group’s Risk State for the Fiscal Year Ended March 31, 2026

-Based on the Olympus Group’s global Risk Assessment performed in the fiscal year ended March 31, 2025, risks impacting the Olympus Group have been identified, quantified, and prioritized.
+Based on Olympus Group’s global Risk Assessment performed in the fiscal year ended March 31, 2026, risks impacting Olympus Group have been identified, evaluated, and prioritized.

 Risks designated as “Improve” in the 3D-Risk Matrix have been prioritized for Risk Treatment.
 For the risks in the “Test” quadrant controls are in place.
 Routine audits should ensure that the existing controls are designed well and operate effectively.
 Risks located in the “Monitor” quadrant are subject to periodic re-evaluation to ensure that their Risk Exposure is still at an acceptable level or to initiate additional Risk Treatment where necessary.